-Mathematically, evidential deep learning aims to learn the prior distribution of categorical distribution parameters, which is represented by the Dirichlet distribution.
-The Dirichlet distribution is parameterized by its concentration parameters $\boldsymbol{\alpha}$ (evidence) where $\alpha_0$ is the sum of all $\alpha_i$ and is referred to as precision of Dirichlet distribution.
+Mathematically, evidential deep learning aims to use a neural network to learn the prior distribution of categorical distribution parameters, which is represented by the Dirichlet distribution.
+The Dirichlet distribution is parameterized by its concentration parameters $\boldsymbol{\alpha}$ (evidence) where $\alpha_0$ is the sum of all $\alpha_i$ and is referred to as the precision of the Dirichlet distribution.
 A higher value of $\alpha_0$ will lead to sharper distribution and lower model uncertainty.
-As shown in Eq.\ref{eq:dir}, the $\text{Dir}(\boldsymbol{\mu}|\boldsymbol{\alpha})$ defines a probability density function over the k-dimensional random variable $\boldsymbol{\mu} = [{\mu_1},..., {\mu}_k]$, where $k$ is the number of classes, $\boldsymbol{\mu}$ belongs to the standard $k-1$ simplex (${\mu_1}+...+ {\mu}_k = 1$ and $ {\mu}_i \in [0,1]$ for all $i \in {1,..., k}$), and can be regarded as the categorical distribution parameters.
-The relationship between Dirichlet distribution and uncertainty quantification can be illustrated using a 2-simplex, as shown in Fig~\ref{fig:data_uq}.
-The random variable $\boldsymbol{\mu} = [{\mu}_1, {\mu}_2, {\mu}_3]$ is represented by its Barycentric coordinates in Fig~\ref{fig:data_uq} (a) on the 2-simplex.
-The Barycentric coordinate is a coordinate system where point are located inside a simplex, and the value in each coordinate can be interpreted as the fraction of masses placed at the corresponding vertices of the simplex.
-Fig~\ref{fig:data_uq} (b) shows a scenario where the evidence parameters are equal, resulting in three classes being indistinguishable and implying high data uncertainty (high entropy for the sampled $\boldsymbol{\mu}$).
+As shown in Eq.\ref{eq:dir} below, the $\text{Dir}(\boldsymbol{\mu}|\boldsymbol{\alpha})$ defines a probability density function over the k-dimensional random variable $\boldsymbol{\mu} = [{\mu_1},..., {\mu}_k]$, where $k$ is the number of classes, $\boldsymbol{\mu}$ belongs to the standard $k-1$ simplex (${\mu_1}+...+ {\mu}_k = 1$ and $ {\mu}_i \in [0,1]$ for all $i \in {1,..., k}$), and can be regarded as the categorical distribution parameters.
+The relationship between the Dirichlet distribution and uncertainty quantification can be illustrated using a 2-simplex in Fig.~\ref{fig:data_uq}.
+The random variable $\boldsymbol{\mu} = [{\mu}_1, {\mu}_2, {\mu}_3]$ is represented by its Barycentric coordinates on the 2-simplex.
+The Barycentric coordinate is a coordinate system where points are located inside a simplex, and the value in each coordinate can be interpreted as the fraction of mass placed at each corresponding vertex of the simplex.
+Fig.~\ref{fig:data_uq} (a) shows a scenario where the evidence parameters are equal, resulting in indistinguishable classes and implying high data uncertainty (high entropy for the sampled $\boldsymbol{\mu}$).
 As the total evidence $\sum_i \alpha_i$ increases, the density becomes more concentrated, which means the model uncertainty decreases, while the data uncertainty remains fixed.
-Fig~\ref{fig:data_uq} (c) shows a scenario with fixed model uncertainty, as the sum of evidence parameters remains constant.
+Fig.~\ref{fig:data_uq} (b) shows a scenario with fixed model uncertainty, as the sum of evidence parameters remains constant.
 When the evidence becomes imbalanced, the density becomes more concentrated toward one class, thus decreasing the data uncertainty.